-There is a whole lot that happens before you can look at a sales team and say, “Hit these numbers.”
+There is a lot that happens before you can look at a sales team and say, “Hit these numbers.”

-Answer These Big Questions!
+Answer These Questions!

-- What’s the bigger picture?
+- What’s the big picture?

 - What is your position in the market?